 Life will always have something to worry about.
 Coping is a necessity.
 But so is having fun in the process.

 After all, healthy child, happy child, right?
+And parenting teenagers with love and logic is the only way!

 I’d love to hear your comments/tips.